ERBringHorvath/regain_cl/README.md

 Module 2 example usage:

-`$ regain matrix -d path/to/directory -s search_strings --simplify-gene-names --gene-type resistance -f matrix.csv --min 5 --max 500 -o matrix_final.csv`
+`regain matrix -d path/to/directory -s search_strings --simplify-gene-names --gene-type resistance -f matrix.csv --min 5 --max 500 -o matrix_final.csv`

 NOTE: all results are saved in the 'ReGAIN_Dataset', folder which will be generated within the directory defined by --directory